 - Installation on the guest VM

-- Installation directly on the hypervisor
+- Installation directly on the hypervisor host

-Installation on Guest VM
+Installation on a Guest VM

-Installation on Hypervisor Directly
+Installation Directly on a Hypervisor Host

 Compute and Storage Separated Architecture

-Installation on Dedicated Host
+Installation on a Dedicated Host